perfectsquircle/Normal/README.md

 Normal is a small and extensible [ORM](https://en.wikipedia.org/wiki/Object-relational_mapping) for .NET available as a NuGet package.

+It has no third-party dependencies, and can be dropped into an existing project.

 - [Normal](#normal)
   - [Introduction](#introduction)
   - [Installation](#installation)